aashikmajhi/Smart-Home-Security-App/README.md

 - OTP API<br>
 - App UI customization<br>
+- Implement geofencing and give user the choice to geofence a particular area .

 As the app is made open source you can contribute to the TODO list and send a PR.
 Work is always acknowledged.